Wang Saphung district

-Wang Saphung (วังสะพุง; [wāŋ sā.pʰūŋ]) is a district (amphoe) in the central part of Loei province, northeastern Thailand.
+Wang Saphung (วังสะพุง; [wāŋ sā.pʰūŋ]) is a district (amphoe) in the central part of Loei province, in northeastern Thailand.
 The district has been the site of a long-standing dispute between the villagers of Ban Na Nong Bong and its environs and Tungkum Limited, a subsidiary of Tongkah Harbour PCL.
 Tungkum extracts gold from an open pit mine in district and has been charged with environmental destruction by many of those living nearby.

 History

 Khwaeng Wang Saphung was a satellite city of Mueang Lom Sak.
 It was assigned to be under Mueang Loei on 4 January 1907.

 Geography

 Neighboring districts are (from the north clockwise): Mueang Loei district, Erawan, Pha Khao, Nong Hin, Phu Luang, and Phu Ruea of Loei Province.

 The important water resource is the Loei River.
 The Phu Luang Wildlife Sanctuary is in the west of the district.

 Administration

 The district is divided into 10 sub-districts (tambons), which are further subdivided into 141 villages (mubans).
 Wang Saphung is a sub-district municipality (thesaban tambon) which covers parts of tambons Wang Saphung and Si Songkhram.
 There are a further 10 tambon administrative organizations (TAO).

 Missing numbers are tambons which now form Erawan district.